BIOGRAPHY

 In 2001 Hall wrote the music for the inauguration of Swedish artist Ingvar Cronhammar’s grand scale monument Elia.
 In 2006 he created the sound environment for the ARoS exhibition Racing Cars, so far the museum’s most visited event ever.
 Made his debut as an actor in the Danish film The Flame & The Lemon, the most seen Danish motion picture in 2008.

 During 2010 Martin Hall once again returned to his theatrical work with the staging of Kinoplex.
 At the end of this year he also hosted his own television talkshow Salon Midwelt.
-During 2011 and 2012 Hall has been a recurrent guest in several cultural programmes on Danish national television such as Smagsdommerne and Kunstnermøder.
-As a producer he has been active in a series of video productions throughout 2012.
+From 2011 until 2015 Hall was a recurrent guest in The Danish Broadcasting Corporation’s critic’s review Smagsdommerne.
+In 2014 he wrote and directed the performance play Prototype/Protocol.

 Timeline: